Generative AI: Generative AI adoption

-Asia–Pacific countries are significantly more optimistic than Western societies about generative AI and show higher adoption rates.
-Despite expressing concerns about privacy and the pace of change, in a 2024 survey, 68% of Asia-Pacific respondents believed that AI was having a positive impact on the world, compared to 57% globally.
-According to a survey by SAS and Coleman Parkes Research, China in particular has emerged as a global leader in generative AI adoption, with 83% of Chinese respondents using the technology, exceeding both the global average of 54% and the U.S. rate of 65%.
-A UN report indicated that Chinese entities filed over 38,000 generative AI patents from 2014 to 2023, substantially surpassing the United States in patent applications.
-A 2024 survey on the Chinese social app Soul reported that 18% of respondents born after 2000 used generative AI "almost every day", and that over 60% of respondents like or love AI-generated content, while less than 3% dislike or hate it.
+In a 2024 survey by marketing research firm Ipsos, Asia–Pacific countries were significantly more optimistic than Western societies about generative AI and show higher adoption rates.
+Despite expressing concerns about privacy and the pace of change, 68% of Asia-Pacific respondents believed that AI was having a positive impact on the world, compared to 57% globally.
+According to a survey by SAS and Coleman Parkes Research, as of 2023, 83% of Chinese respondents were using the technology, exceeding both the global average of 54% and the U.S. rate of 65%.
+A UN report indicated that Chinese entities filed over 38,000 generative AI patents from 2014 to 2023, more than any other country.
+A 2024 survey by the Just So Soul social media app reported that 18% of respondents born after 2000 used generative AI "almost every day", and that over 60% of respondents like or love AI-generated content (AIGC), while less than 3% dislike or hate it.

-By mid 2025, despite continued consumer growth, many companies were increasingly abandoning generative AI pilot projects as they had difficulties with integration, data quality and unmet returns, leading analysts to characterize the period as entering the Gartner hype cycle's "trough of disillusionment" phase.
+By mid-2025, companies were increasingly abandoning generative AI pilot projects as they had difficulties with integration, data quality and unmet returns, leading analysts at Gartner and The Economist to characterize the period as entering the Gartner hype cycle's "trough of disillusionment" phase.

+In the Federal Reserve's October 2025 Survey of Household Economics and Decisionmaking, one in four U.S. workers reported using generative AI at work during the previous month.
+Among users, 81 percent agreed that it saved them time, and workers with a graduate degree were more than four times as likely to report using it as workers with a high school education or less.

 Applications

-Notable types of generative AI models include generative pre-trained transformers (GPTs), generative adversarial networks (GANs), and variational autoencoders (VAEs).
-Generative AI systems are multimodal if they can process multiple types of inputs or generate multiple types of outputs.
-For example, GPT-4o can both process and generate text, images and audio.

-Generative AI has made its appearance in a wide variety of industries, radically changing the dynamics of content creation, analysis, and delivery.
-In healthcare, for instance, generative AI accelerates drug discovery by creating molecular structures with target characteristics and generates radiology images for training diagnostic models.
-This ability not only enables faster and cheaper development but also enhances medical decision-making.
-In finance, generative AI services help create datasets and automate reports using natural language.
-It automates content creation, produces synthetic financial data, and tailors customer communications.
-It also powers chatbots and virtual agents.
-Collectively, these technologies enhance efficiency, reduce operational costs, and support data-driven decision-making in financial institutions.
-The media industry makes use of generative AI for numerous creative activities such as music composition, scriptwriting, video editing, and digital art.
-The educational sector is impacted as well, since the tools make learning personalized through creating quizzes, study aids, and essay composition.
-Both the teachers and the learners benefit from AI-based platforms that suit various learning patterns.
-In the educational field, in Colombia, student use of Meta's generative AI programs resulted in a decline in scores.
+Generative artificial intelligence has been applied across multiple industries for content creation and automation.
+In healthcare, generative models are used for drug discovery and the generation of synthetic medical data to train diagnostic systems.
+In finance, they are used for report drafting, data generation, and customer service automation.
+Media and entertainment industries use generative systems for tasks such as music composition, script development, and image or video generation.
+Researchers and policymakers have raised concerns regarding accuracy, misuse, and impacts on academic and professional work.